wsaaaqqq/xdb/README.md

 [[中文简介]](https://github.com/wsaaaqqq/xdb/blob/main/README-CN.md) [[英文简介]](https://github.com/wsaaaqqq/xdb/blob/main/README.md)

 # xdb framework for jdbc
-The xdb framework makes it easier to use a relational database.
-It is very easy to integrate with spring boot.
+XdB is a JDBC toolkit, which can facilitate JDBC operations, especially complex query operations, and is easy to integrate with spring boot.
 ## usage

 ~~~